Skip to content

 Quantify everything at the compute level: 'Pre-trained 7B parameter LLM on 64 A100s using tensor parallelism and pipeline parallelism, achieving 45% MFU.'
 List specific frameworks and their low-level usage: PyTorch (custom CUDA extensions), TensorRT (model optimization), NCCL (distributed training), Triton (custom kernels).
 Include any open-source contributions to ML infrastructure projects.
 If you have published papers, list them with citation counts.
 Show progression from using ML frameworks to contributing to or building them.
 Nvidia is impressed by engineers who have hit hardware limits and worked through them — make those stories central to your bullets.

-About the Machine Learning Engineer Role at Nvidia
+What does the Machine Learning Engineer role at Nvidia involve?

 ML engineers at Nvidia sit at one of the most unique intersections in tech: they build the AI systems that power Nvidia's own products while working on the most advanced GPU hardware in existence.
 Teams span Nvidia Research (fundamental AI research), Applied Deep Learning Research, and product ML teams building features for DLSS (AI-powered graphics upscaling), Nvidia NIM microservices, and the Nvidia AI Enterprise platform.
 The role demands genuine research depth combined with production engineering ability — a rare combination that Nvidia compensates accordingly, with MLE total comp ranging from $250K at mid-level to $500K+ for principal researchers.
 Nvidia's internal datasets and compute resources are unmatched: engineers have access to thousands of H100s for training runs that would cost millions of dollars on public cloud.
 The company's shift from GPU hardware vendor to AI infrastructure platform company means ML engineers are central to the business strategy, not a support function.